CarlRaymond/jquery.cardswipe/README.md

 See <http://en.wikipedia.org/wiki/Magnetic_card> to understand the format of the data on a card.

 ## What It Does Not Do
-While this plugin can scan a credit card or debit card account number, it does validate or verify that data in any way, and cannot by itself process a credit card transaction.
+While this plugin can scan a credit card or debit card account number, it does not validate or verify that data in any way, and cannot by itself process a credit card transaction.
 This plugin is not a substitue for a point-of-sale terminal or a web- or app-based payment system like Square&#8482; or Intuit&reg; GoPayment.
-Payment card transaction processing requires that careful attention be paid to the security isses involved with transmitting and storing payment card information.
+Payment card transaction processing requires careful attention to the security isses involved with transmitting and storing payment card information.
 Simply put: doing dumb things with credit card information could subject you (and definitely not me) to legal action.
-Just knock it off.
 Same goes for driver's licenses or any other government-issued cards.

 # How It Works
 The card reader acts like a keyboard, and so causes keydown, keypress, and keyup events when a card is swiped.
 We take advantage of the facts that the scan will begin with a pair of unusual characters, usually %B, which is a strange thing to enter on a web page manually, and that the card reader "types" much faster than a human.

-A simple state machine and timer act on keypress events.
+The plugin uses a simple state machine and timer.
 The state machine starts in the IDLE state, waiting for a % character, which is the leading character on a swipe.
 This changes the state to PENDING, and starts the inter-digit timer.
 It also stops event propagation, so the % character does not get sent to the control with focus on the web page.